magomimmo/modern-cljs/doc/tutorial-08.md

 nodes).
 This means that, for such a simple case, we can safely use the `by-id` selector to select the parent to be passed to `append!`.

-Let's see how `append!` works with the bREPL
+Let's see how `append!` works within the bREPL

 ```clj
 cljs.user> (dom/append! (dom/by-id "shoppingForm")